I, a Russian soldier: Plot

 When the invaders bombard the fortress with artillery, Pluzhnikov takes cover in the basement where Mirra and three soldiers (starshina Stephan Matveevich, junior sergeant Fedorchuk and private Vasyliy Volkov) are waiting for the fighting to end.
 The group has hoarded a stockpile of food, ammunition and even water inside the basement.
 Pluzhnikov harshly condemns them for inaction and makes them come along for a recon mission.
 When the Germans spot them, they open fire, and Matveevich is severely wounded.
 Fedorchuk wants to give up and puts his hands up to surrender.
 Pluzhnikov catches him and shoots him as a traitor.
 Young private Volkov sees Pluzhnikov's cruelty and decides to flee during the night.
 Mirra and Stephan Matveevich do not wake Pluzhnikov to save the young private's life.
 The next morning, Stephan Matveevich realizes his wounds are gangreous and he will not survive.
 He heroically charges Germans holed in one of the fortress towers and thrust himself inside holding a grenade.

 Pluzhnikov and Mirra survive together alone for weeks after.
 Pluzhnikov and Mirra grow close in their time together, ultimately falling in love.
 They hold a short ceremony as an informal marriage in the dark basement.
 Pluzhnikov continues to make sneak attacks on Germans and learns how to move silently and stealthily along the fortress corridors.
 Eventually, Pluzhnikov captures a German soldier and interrogates him.
 Not wanting his position to be compromised, Pluzhnikov moves to shoot the German.
 The soldier fell to his knees and begs Pluzhnikov to save him.
 He tells that he is from Austria and has a wife and three children.
 Pluzhnikov spares the man.

 On a later raid, Pluzhnikov finds a pair of other survivors in the basements: sergeants Nebogatov and Klimkov.
 They want to leave the fortress for Białowieża Forest and join the partisans operating there.
 Pluzhnikov allows them to grab some ammunition and suggests they go to partisans together.
 He brings them to his and Mirra's basement.
-Nebogatov knew Mirra well before the war and sais that she will not survive the partisan lifestyle.
-When Pluzhnikov sais that he will not go without his wife, they begin to insult him and make mocking speculations about his and Mirra's sexual relations.
+Nebogatov knew Mirra well before the war and says that she will not survive the partisan lifestyle.
+When Pluzhnikov says that he will not go without his wife, they begin to insult him and make mocking speculations about his and Mirra's sexual relations.
 Pluzhnikov furiously kicks them out from their basement but Mirra gives them ammo before they leave.